Concordium/concordium-node-sdk-js/packages/react-components/README.md

 Hook for managing a connector selector; connecting/disconnecting when clicked and computing its selected/connected/disabled state.

 _Example: Create a button for toggling a connector_

+The button accepts all the `props` exposed by `WithWalletConnector` as well as the particular `ConnectorType` that it manages:

 ```typescript jsx
 import { ConnectorType, useWalletConnectorSelector, WalletConnectionProps } from '@concordium/react-components';